 Enchanted Tales With Belle concludes with participants having their photos taken with Belle before the princess leads the actors around the room to the peppy song, "Be Our Guest."
 Each participant also receives a special bookmark "in appreciation to mark the occasion."

 Encourage your child to volunteer for a part in the play if he or she wants to "meet" Belle.
+Cast Members are very good about making sure everyone who wants to participate is able to.
 She doesn't circulate through the audience members for photos.
 (Parents are welcome to stay with shy children during the production.)

 As you leave the attraction, a PhotoPass photographer hands out specially designed PhotoPass cards that contain all the photos from that session.
 Even if you ultimately choose not to buy the photos, the card is a great keepsake.